-Wednesday, August 4, 11:30PM: Materials are due.
-Please go to the Grant Writing Program website, and follow the instructions there.
-Materials will be redistributed to all participants, and you will be expected to read all of the proposals and personal statements.
-Since you will be providing feedback to others (and getting feedback in return) it is essential to the success of the workshop that you spend some time working through your colleagues' material.
+Please note that materials will be circulated among all participants, and you will be expected to read all of the proposals and personal statements.
+Since you will be providing feedback to others (and getting feedback in return), it is essential to the success of the workshop that you spend some time working through your colleagues' materials.